Upwork Alternatives

 3. Hire directly with milestone-based contracts.

-4. Pay through Contra (zero commission); rate once complete.
+4. Pay through Contra (zero commission on payout); rate once complete.

 Not for: Contra is the wrong choice when you need broad talent search across all categories or active project bidding; Upwork covers that better.